Urgent Medical Assessment

 Discretion

-- Intravenous (IV) therapy is a medical treatment that allows fluids, vitamins, minerals, and other nutrients to be delivered directly into the bloodstream through an intravenous infusion.
+- Intravenous (IV) therapy is a medical approach that allows fluids, vitamins, minerals and other nutrients to be delivered directly into the bloodstream through an intravenous infusion.

-- Medical IV therapy, also known as intravenous nutrient therapy, is a clinical treatment used in hospitals and medical clinics worldwide.
+- Medical IV therapy, also referred to as intravenous nutrient therapy, is a medical approach used within authorised healthcare settings.

 When Can IV Therapy Be Recommended?

-- IV therapy may be recommended by a physician in situations where intravenous administration is considered beneficial.
+- IV therapy may be considered by a physician when intravenous administration is deemed appropriate within the clinical context.

 - • Dehydration